 Table 1.
-Summary of course content for training life skills to the experimental group Session Training topics One Getting to know each other and creating a good relationship, stating class rules, the necessity of training life skills, familiarity with the characteristics of life skills and stating the characteristics of neurotic person and factors promoting it.
-Two Training self-consciousness: consciousness (physical, emotional, behavioral and spiritual consciousness); roles (role expectations, role perceptions); identity (individual and collective); identification of their weaknesses, strengths, interests, and progress.
-Three Training effective communication skills: understanding the methods of communication, barriers to communication, training empathy (understanding feelings and thoughts of others, and identifying obstacles in empathy).
-Four Training interpersonal skills: creating positive and effective interpersonal relationships with others, creating different communication styles, role playing, and group activities, Five Training skills to cope with stress: definitions and experiences, causes of stress, long-term and short-term safe strategies against stress.
-Six Training anger management skills: definitions and experiences, causes and risk factors of anger, long-term and short-term safe strategies against anger.
-Seven Training problem solving skills: Introducing problem solving and its importance and use, training target finding, brainstorming, evaluation, and the best solution.
-Eight Training decision-making skills: understanding the role and importance of the decision making, awareness of false practices of decision-making, factors influencing decision-making, introducing methods for decision-rearing practices.
+Summary of course content for training life skills to the experimental group Training topics Session Getting to know each other and creating a good relationship, stating class rules, the necessity of training One life skills, familiarity with the characteristics of life skills and stating the characteristics of neurotic person and factors promoting it.
+Training self-consciousness: consciousness (physical, emotional, behavioral and spiritual consciousness); roles (role expectations, role perceptions); identity (individual and collective); identification of their Two weaknesses, strengths, interests, and progress.
+Training effective communication skills: understanding the methods of communication, barriers to Three communication, training empathy (understanding feelings and thoughts of others, and identifying obstacles in empathy).
+Training interpersonal skills: creating positive and effective interpersonal relationships with others, Four creating different communication styles, role playing, and group activities, Training skills to cope with stress: definitions and experiences, causes of stress, long-term and short-term Five safe strategies against stress.
+Training anger management skills: definitions and experiences, causes and risk factors of anger, long-term Six and short-term safe strategies against anger.
+Training problem solving skills: Introducing problem solving and its importance and use, training target Seven finding, brainstorming, evaluation, and the best solution.
+Training decision-making skills: understanding the role and importance of the decision making, awareness of false practices of decision-making, factors influencing decision-making, introducing methods for Eight